 The mounts should be evenly loaded, when the generating set is resting on the mounts.
 The maximum permissible variation in compression between mounts is 2.0 mm.
 If necessary, chocks or shims should be used to compensate for local tolerances.
 Only one shim is permitted under each mount.

 The transmission of forces emitted by the engine is 10 -20% when using conical mounts.
-For the foundation design, see drawing 3V46L0295 (in-line engines) and 3V46L0294 (V-engines).
+For the foundation design, see drawing 3V46L0294.